team99-exercise/99-android-s-exercise/README.md

 You can implement the assignment using any libraries and architecture you want.
 However, we have some requirements for you to follow.
 ​
 1. Follow the design in Figma as much as possible.
-2. Implement assignment in Kotlin
+2. Implement assignment in Kotlin or Swift
-3. (Optional for intern) Use coroutines for async tasks
+3. Clean Architecture
-4. (Optional for intern) Use dependency injection framework
+4. Use dependency injection framework
+5. Use async tasks management (coroutine for Kotlin and Task async await for Swift)
-5. (Optional) Unit Testing.
+6. (Optional for additional point) Unit Testing.
 ​
 **Tips for intern:**
 1. Please submit a runnable project